top of page

 WHO WE ARE

-Cultivating Youth is a 501c(3) that works to eliminate childhood trauma, restore healing, prevent violence and reduce obesity in New Orleans youth ages 8-18 through physical activity, mental health, education and mentorship.
-Mack Terrance Sr. (Founder/Executive Director) who is a reformed incarcerated male, selects professionals from the community to help influence through speaking engagements, hands-on skill development, workouts in partnership with Motivation Team Athletic Academy along with the daily program initiatives.
+Cultivating Youth (CY) is a 501c(3) that works to eliminate childhood trauma, restore healing, prevent violence, and reduce obesity in New Orleans youth ages 8-18 through physical activity, mental health, education, and mentorship.

-Cultivating Youth was founded on the premise of lived experiences.
-In jail, Mack recognized the root cause that led him to prison.
-Through self development classes, he discovered that his anger was deeply rooted in growing up without a father.
-Upon being released from prison, it was easy for him to re-enter back into society because he was ready to walk in his purpose.
-He knew he needed to be the person that he needed as an adolescent.
-He and his wife (Mia Y. Terrance), started doing the work in the community in 2016.
-They opened their first brick and mortar Motivation Team Athletic Academy (for profit) in 2019 and their organization, Cultivating Youth, received it's 501c(3) status in 2021.
-Many of the initiatives were inspired by our founder’s participation, as an adolescent, in the Velocity Foundation program, which was founded by his Godfather --Julius Wilkerson Sr. We support youth with a youth led, full-circle approach including: physical fitness, social skills, professional development, emotional intelligence, spiritual insight, homework assistance & STEM based learning, life skills, job readiness, nutrition and overall mental wellness.
+Cultivating Youth was founded on the premise of Executive Director, Mack Terrance Sr., lived-experiences growing up in Central City.
+While incarcerated, Mack recognized the root cause that led him to prison.
+Upon being released from prison, Mack was motivated to re-enter society and walk in his purpose as a formerly incarcerate rehabilitated man while being the mentor and trusted adult that he needed as an adolescent.
+He and his wife (Mia Y. Terrance), started doing youth outreach work in the community in 2016.
+They opened their first brick-and-mortar Motivation Team Athletic Academy (for profit) in 2019 and their organization, Cultivating Youth, received its 501c(3) status in 2021.

-Childhood trauma and obesity is the main barrier that plagues our community.
+Childhood trauma and obesity are the main barriers that plagues our community.

 HOW WE SERVE